-Crude Oil prices are expected to trade lower today: Angel Commodities
+Crude oil prices are expected to trade lower today: Angel Commodities

-According to Angel Commodities, on the MCX, oil prices are expected to trade lower today, international markets are trading higher by 0.36 percent at $56.42 per barrel.
+According to Angel Commodities, on the MCX, On the MCX, oil prices are expected to trade lower today, international markets are trading higher by 0.61 percent at $56.41 per barrel.

 Outlook

-Excess of crude production by U.S. might over power the Supply cuts by OPEC and its allies and weigh on Crude prices.
-On the MCX, oil prices are expected to trade lower today, international markets are trading higher by 0.36 percent at $56.42 per barrel.
+Prices might trade higher after Saudi oil minister Khalid al-Falih stated that an end to OPEC-led supply cuts was unlikely before June 2019.
+On the MCX, oil prices are expected to trade lower today, international markets are trading higher by 0.61 percent at $56.41 per barrel.

 For all commodities report, click here